pgaudit/set_user/README.md

 * The current effective user becomes ```rolename```.
 * The role transition is logged, with specific notation if ```rolename``` is a superuser.
 * log_statement setting is set to "all", meaning every SQL statement executed while in this state will also get logged.
 * If set_user.block_alter_system is set to "on", ```ALTER SYSTEM``` commands will be blocked.
 * If set_user.block_copy_program is set to "on", ```COPY PROGRAM``` commands will be blocked.
 * If set_user.block_log_statement is set to "on", ```SET log_statement``` and variations will be blocked.

-* If set_user.block_superuser is set to "on", transition to a superuser role will be blocked.
+Only users with access to ```set_user_u('rolename')``` may escalate to superuser:
+* Only users explicitly listed in set_user.superuser_whitelist will be able to escalate to superuser.
+If set_user.superuser_whitelist is empty, superuser escalation is blocked for all users.
+If the wildcard character, '*' (default), is in the whitelist, all users will be permitted to escalate to superuser.

 Additionally, with ```set_user('rolename','token')```:
 * The ```token``` is stored in session lifetime memory.